jeffsp/SPOC/README.md

 | uint16         | Blue              | The point's blue channel value |
 | uint64[0..N-1] | Extra fields      | Zero or more extra fields, as indicated in the SPOC file header |

-# Design

-* Applications
+# Applications

-  * X, Y, and Z point coordinates use 64-bit double precision data types
+Applications provided by this repository adhere to these design
+principles:

+* Applications are command line oriented and are designed to run on a Linux, MacOS, or Windows Subsystem for Linux terminal
 * Where possible, always preserve point record ordering
-  * Implicit streaming support
-    * Streaming is provided by anonymous and named pipes
-    * LASlib does not support streaming, so LAS conversion applications do not stream
+* Implicit streaming support by reading/writing records to a stream where possible.
+This will improve performance by allowing piped commands to operate in parallel.
+See examples below.
 * Avoid dependencies.
 Current dependencies are:
   * zlib for compression
   * OpenMP for parallelization
-    * LASLib for las/spoc translation utilities
-  * This project is defined for Linux-based systems, including MAC OS and Windows Subsystem for Linux

-* API
+The library API follows these principles:

 * STL conformance where appropriate
-  * Functional programming style: OOP constructs require strong justification
+* Functional programming style.
+Use OOP sparingly and with strong justification.
-  * Where possible, point records are stored in a vector, and functions manipulate point record vector indexes, rather than manipulating point records
+* Where possible, point records are stored in a vector, and functions manipulate point record vector indexes, rather than manipulating the point records themselves
 * Most functions provide the strong exception guarantee by using call-by-const-reference or call-by-value and returning either indexes into the input data or copies of the input data
 * Linear complexity algorithms
-    * Exception: Quantiles in `spoc_info`
+  * Exception: Quantiles in `spoc_info` require point record sorting
-    * Exception: Nearest neighbor is linear in number of neighbors, not number of points
+  * Exception: Nearest neighbor algorithms are linear in the number of neighbors, not number of points
-  * SPOC makes assumptions about the byte ordering, and is therefore not portable
+* This library currently makes assumptions about the byte ordering, and it is therefore not portable to other architectures

 # Project Roadmap

+This roadmap lists the target features and functionality and their current development status.

 ## Framework